LazySheeeeep/Reverse-Linker/README_EN.md

 # Reverse Linker

 ### Reverse Linker: Vocabulary Reverse Memorization Software
-This is a vocabulary learning software that focuses on strengthening the ability to recall English words based on their meanings, following the characteristics of the Ebbinghaus forgetting curve.
-It also includes a feature to review words that were previously misspelled.
+This is a vocabulary review software that focuses on strengthening the ability to recall English vocabulary(words and phrases) based on their meanings, following the characteristics of the Ebbinghaus forgetting curve.
+It also includes a feature to respell words that were previously misspelled.

 Why "reverse"?
 Typically, when learning vocabulary, we memorize words based on their meanings in our native language, which is a forward approach.
 However, this method often leads to weak understanding and difficulty recalling the specific word when confronted with the context (such as seeing the word's definition in both languages).
 As a result, we are unable to proficiently use these words.
 To address this, it is necessary to establish a reverse connection in a vocabulary learning program.